andreaval/jAplus/README.md

 It is an unobtrusive script that adds useful features to 'A' tags allowing webpages to maintain compatibility with HTML standards.
 The script syntax is compatible with all HTML / XHTML standards.

-**For example, you can open link in a new window/tab (like target="_blank") without invalidating the HTML code!**
+**For example, you can open link in a new window/tab (like target="_blank") without invalidating the HTML code.**

-Has JavaScript been disabled in the client browser?
+Is JavaScript disabled?
 No problem, the links will continue to work in the traditional way!

 Website
 -----------------------